 “The good news about your virus is that I doubt Major is infected.
 Despite the gunshot wound and what the wasps did to him, I expect him to recover, with or without Vision’s help.”

 Xandra felt her lips crack as she smiled at the black visor that she imagined Face was speaking from.
 It made no sense, but knowing that Major was going to be okay made a remarkable amount of difference.
-She fumbled with her bandaged hands to undo the cap on the water bottle and finally managed to take a sip under a blanket.
+She fumbled with her bandaged hands to undo the cap on the water bottle and finally managed to take a sip under the blanket.

-“Now listen, Sheyma is a tiny island with an airbase.
+“Now listen, Shemya is a tiny island with an airbase.
 Once we land, there are going to be some army men getting on the plane.
 Getting to Tokyo is their only chance at survival, too, and talk of a virus just runs the risk of scaring them into staying behind.
 So I’m going to need you to try and pretend not to be sick, okay?
 You’re injured, and you can fall back on that if you need to.
 Just pretend to be asleep if you don’t want to lie to them.
 Do you think you can do that?
 You might be saving their lives.”

 “There’s a cure in Tokyo?”